-The U.S. Securities and Exchange Commission (SEC) invites qualified accounting professors and new PhDs to express their interest in possible fellowship opportunities at its headquarters next to Union Station in the heart of Washington, DC for the 2018–2019 academic year.
+The U.S. Securities and Exchange Commission (SEC) invites qualified accounting professors to express their interest in a fellowship opportunity at its headquarters next to Union Station in the heart of Washington, DC for the 2020–2021 academic year.
 An Academic Fellowship at the SEC provides an unparalleled opportunity for accounting academics to be directly involved in the work of the SEC and to gain insight into the SEC's oversight and regulatory processes.
-An SEC fellowship is a remarkable way to spend a sabbatical year or a leave of absence and provides experience that will greatly enhance subsequent research and teaching activities.
-At least one and possibly two Academic Fellowships are available in the Office of the Chief Accountant.
+It provides experience that will greatly enhance subsequent research and teaching activities, and is a remarkable way to spend a sabbatical year or a leave of absence.
+One Academic Fellowship is available in the Office of the Chief Accountant.

 Office of the Chief Accountant

-OCA greatly values the academic community's contribution to high quality, credible financial reporting that underpins the functioning of our capital markets.
+OCA greatly values the academic community’s contribution to high quality, financial reporting that underpins the functioning of our capital markets.
 OCA is interested in candidates with credentials in the area of auditing or financial accounting.
 Academic Fellows serve as a resource for OCA in auditor and registrant matters that can draw on academic accounting research and participate in OCA projects that frequently involve the SEC's oversight of standard-setting.
 The fellowships, which have been in existence for over twenty years, are for research-oriented professors with an interest in working closely with OCA leadership and staff on registrant or auditor issues.
-Among other projects, it is envisioned that the successful Fellowship applicant will assist in analyzing policy issues based on economic and accounting theories to better inform OCA leadership about strategic issues, including through the development of research models and data analysis.
-Requirements include a PhD in accounting at the time of application with a strong research background in auditing or financial reporting, preferably with a CPA or equivalent technical expertise.
+Responsibilities of an Academic Fellow include assisting in analyzing policy issues based on economic and accounting theories to better inform OCA leadership about strategic issues, for example, through the development of research models and data analysis.
+Requirements include a PhD in accounting with a strong research background in auditing or financial reporting, preferably with a CPA or equivalent technical expertise.

-Faculty members at U.S. universities are hired in Academic Fellows positions under the Intergovernmental Personnel Act (IPA), which allows the professor to continue as an employee of the university.
+Faculty members at U.S. universities are hired as Academic Fellows under the Intergovernmental Personnel Act (IPA), which allows the professor to continue as an employee of the university.
 The faculty member continues to be paid by the university and receive its benefits package.
 The SEC, in turn, reimburses the university for the professor's salary and benefits.
 Under an IPA contract, relocation expenses to and from the Washington, DC area are generally reimbursed in accordance with Federal Travel Regulations and standard SEC policies which apply to IPA assignments.
 IPA appointments generally involve a 12-month period beginning August 1 each year.
-Compensation for SEC Academic Fellows is typically 12/9s of the professor's academic-year salary, up to a maximum of pay grade SK-16 (for 2017–2018 that amount was $233,433 plus related benefits).
-Academic Fellows on an IPA contract do not have a citizenship requirement other than possessing a valid work visa to be legally employed by the university.
+Compensation for an SEC Academic Fellow is typically 12/9s of the professor's academic-year salary, up to a maximum of pay grade SK-16 (for 2019–2020 that amount is $245,950 plus related benefits).

 Application Information and Procedures

-To apply, you must electronically submit a vita and a cover letter that summarizes your qualifications.
+To apply, you must electronically submit a curriculum vitae and a cover letter that summarizes your qualifications.
 Candidates with either auditing- or financial reporting-focused research interests will be considered for both Fellowships.
-Applications for fellowships must be made electronically to Nerissa C. Brown at firstname.lastname@example.org.
+Applications for fellowships must be made electronically to Kai Du at email@example.com.
 Applicants should provide a copy of one or two relevant working papers or recently published articles.
-Application reviews for the 2018–2019 Academic Fellowships will begin as received and continue until March 15, 2018, or as needed.
+Application reviews for the 2020–2021 Academic Fellowships will begin as received and continue until March 15, 2020, or as needed.
 Interviews will be conducted at the SEC headquarters in Washington, DC.
-Candidates' interview travel expenses may not be reimbursed by the SEC.
+Candidates’ interview travel expenses may not be reimbursed by the SEC.

 To find out more about the experiences of previous Academic Fellows, see articles by Susan D. Krische, Roger D. Martin, and T. Jeffrey Wilks in Accounting Horizons (June 2013); Bjorn N. Jorgensen, Cheryl L. Linthicum, Andrew J. McLelland, Mark H. Taylor, and Teri Lombardi Yohn in Accounting Horizons (September 2007); Steve Kolenda and Patricia Fairfield in the Financial Reporting Journal (Summer 2000); and Thomas J. Linsmeier in Accounting Horizons (September 1996).

-To discuss the nature of the fellowships and the outstanding professional development experiences they offer, you may contact the current Academic Fellow in the Office of the Chief Accountant: Nerissa C. Brown at (202) 551-3843 or email@example.com.
+To discuss the nature of the fellowship and the outstanding professional development experiences they offer, you may contact the current Academic Fellow in the Office of the Chief Accountant, Kai Du (firstname.lastname@example.org).